Treatment of UTIs – information for pharmacists

-Trained pharmacists in NSW with suitable facilities and training can provide select antibiotics to people with uncomplicated urinary tract infections (UTIs).
+Approved pharmacists in NSW with suitable facilities and appropriate training can provide management of uncomplicated urinary tract infections (UTIs) to eligible patients.

 Specific eligibility criteria are in place to ensure patients receive safe and appropriate care.